-- Description: The President of the Associated Student Body of Northwest College is a student elected position and chosen by the students to represent and lead the student body in areas of student/college relationships.
+a.
+Description: The President of the Associated Student Body of Northwest University is a student elected position and chosen by the students to represent and lead the student body in areas of student/University relationships.
 The President serves under the direct supervision and guidance of the Vice President for Student Development.
-All student activities, including student ministries, student missions and student social/cultural activities function under the ASB President's and faculty sponsor's direction.
-All ASB executive officers report directly to this office. - b.
-Responsibilities:
+All student activities, including student ministries, student missions and student social/cultural activities function under the ASB President's supervision.
+All ASB executive officers report directly to this office.

-- 1. Serve as Chairperson of the Student Council.
+- Serve as Chairperson of the Student Council.
 Calls and presides over all Student Council meetings. - 2.
-Serves as a member of the Campus Council, Academic Affairs Committee, Safety Committee, Student Development Committee and other committees as appointed by the President of the College. - 3.
+Serves as a member of the Campus Council, Academic Affairs Committee, Safety Committee, Student Development Committee and other committees as appointed by the President of the University. - 3.
 Calls and presides over weekly meetings of the ASB Executive Officers. - 4.
 Represents the students to the administration, faculty and staff. - 5.
-Is the ex-officio member of all student body committees? - 6.
-Meets weekly with the Vice President for Student Development to determine and evaluate progress, agendas, and plans for the Associated Student Body. - 7.
-Assists in planning all Student Leadership Retreats and functions. - 8.
-Maintains contact with the ASB Treasurer and college accountant regarding the student body budget, including Karisma. - 9.
+Is an ex-officio member of all student body committees. - 6.
+Meets bi-weekly with the Vice President for Student Development to determine and evaluate progress, agendas, and plans for the Associated Student Body. - 8.
+Maintains contact with the ASB Treasurer and University accountant regarding the student body budget, including Karisma and The Talon. - 9.
 Provides leadership in planning ASB Chapels. - 10.
-Works with the College Advancement Office regarding Parents Weekend, Homecoming, Campus Days, and other such activities. - 11.
+Works with the University Advancement Office regarding Parents Weekend, Homecoming, Campus Days, and other such activities. - 11.
 Supervises and assists the ASB Vice Presidents in respective responsibilities. - 12.
 Thoroughly trains the ASB President-elect for the following academic year. - 13.
-Performs other duties as directed by the President of the College and/or the Vice President for Student Development. - 14.
-Conducts all other business of the student body as may be required of the office. - 15.
-Encourages total student body participation in student Christian service. - 16.
+Performs other duties as directed by the President of the University and/or the Vice President for Student Development. - 14.
+Conducts all other business of the student body as may be required of the office.

+- 15. Encourages total student body participation in student Christian service. - 16.
 Serves as a model, by personal, active participation in all spiritual and social emphasis activities on campus. - 17.
 Seeks to promote spiritual priorities and attitudes in all campus life.